StratifyLabs/StratifyOS/README.md

 # StratifyOS
-A Powerful embedded RTOS for the ARM Cortex M microcontrollers
+A Powerful embedded RTOS for the ARM Cortex M microcontrollers.

+Read all about at http://stratifylabs.co.